venkatsarath30/postgresql/oracle-edb-tk.md

 This guide provides a **detailed step-by-step** process for migrating an Oracle database running on `192.168.17.101` to a PostgreSQL database on `192.168.17.102` using **EDB Migration Toolkit (MTK)**.

+### User Name & Passwords mentioned like Oracle_user * Postgres_user and passwords like Oracle_password and postgres_password. according to your requirements. you can change it as per your policy
 ---

 ## **1. Pre-Migration Assessment**